ETF Arbitrage on NSE: How Premium-Discount Spreads Form — An Educational Walkthrough

 NSE publishes iNAV every 15 seconds during trading hours.
 Comparing live ETF price to live iNAV gives the premium or discount in real time.

-For Nifty 50 ETFs (Nippon, ICICI, SBI, HDFC), normal premium-discount range is ±0.05% during regular conditions.
+For broad Nifty 50 ETFs across the major Indian AMCs, the normal premium-discount range during regular conditions is approximately ±0.05%.
 Episodes of 0.15% or more typically reflect one of the three structural causes above.
 Episodes above 0.30% are rare and almost always reflect underlying-basket constraints.

-For international ETFs (Nasdaq 100 ETF, S&P 500 ETF), the divergence is structurally larger because the underlying market is closed during Indian trading hours. iNAV is computed against last-known international prices; ETF price reflects Indian-market expectations of the upcoming international open.
-Divergences of 0.5-2% are normal and not arbitrage opportunities — they are the market pricing in overnight risk.
+For international ETFs (Nasdaq 100, S&P 500 trackers), the divergence is structurally larger because the underlying market is closed during Indian trading hours. iNAV is computed against last-known international prices; ETF price reflects Indian-market expectations of the upcoming international open.
+Divergences of 0.5-2% are normal and represent the market pricing in overnight risk rather than a mispricing.

-• Pick a high-volume Indian-equity ETF: Nippon Nifty 50 (NIFTYBEES), ICICI Bank Nifty (BANKBEES), or similar.
+• Pick a high-volume Indian-equity ETF universe and identify a representative liquid Nifty 50 or Bank Nifty tracker.

 • Track ETF price vs iNAV every 15 seconds during the session.

-• When the divergence exceeds ±0.20% during normal market conditions (no circuit breakers, no basket halts), enter a position betting on convergence.
+• When the divergence exceeds ±0.20% during normal market conditions (no circuit breakers, no basket halts), the framework flags a candidate convergence event.

-If ETF is trading at 0.25% premium to iNAV: short the ETF, buy the equivalent rupee value of Nifty futures (or the Nifty index basket if futures-shorting is not viable).
-The premium typically closes within 30-90 minutes of opening; the trader profits from the convergence.
+If the ETF trades at a meaningful premium to iNAV, the framework's hedged-spread leg would short the ETF and long an equivalent rupee value of the corresponding index future (or the index basket if futures-shorting is not viable).
+The premium historically closes within minutes to hours.

 This is not a clean institutional arbitrage.
-The retail trader carries three risks the institutional AP does not:
+A retail participant studying this framework would carry three risks the institutional AP does not:

 1. Tracking error.
-The Nifty futures hedge does not perfectly replicate the ETF's underlying basket.
-Tracking error of 5-10 basis points per trade is normal; on small-divergence trades, this can eat the entire profit.
+The index futures hedge does not perfectly replicate the ETF's underlying basket.
+Tracking error of 5-10 basis points per leg is structural; on small-divergence opportunities, this can entirely consume any modelled edge.

-1. Margin requirement.
+2. Margin requirement.
 Both legs require margin.
-A ₹2 lakh ETF position plus the Nifty futures hedge consumes roughly ₹3 lakh of margin.
-Capital efficiency is poor compared to single-leg directional trades.
+The capital efficiency is poor compared to single-leg directional exposure.

-1. Close failure.
+3. Close failure.
 Some divergences do not close — they widen.
-If the underlying cause is structural (basket halt, fund-flow shock continuing), the trade can sit underwater for days.
-A time-stop is essential.
+If the underlying cause is structural (basket halt, fund-flow shock continuing), positions can sit underwater for extended periods.
+A time-stop is essential to any actual deployment.

 When ETF arbitrage opportunities concentrate